8 proven cures for scabies

 Around $15 from overseas, but around $400 in USA!

-Pro: no irritation, effective in a couple clinical tests, inexpensive if you make your own, easy to use
+Pro: no irritation, effective in a several clinical tests, easy to use, inexpensive if you make your own or if you order online here

-Con: limited data from clinical testing, prescription version hard to get and wildly expensive, you're not supposed to make your own, shouldn’t take oral ivermectin or moxidectin at the same time
+Con: limited data from clinical testing, prescription version hard to get and wildly expensive, shouldn’t take oral ivermectin or moxidectin at the same time

 Oral (pills or paste)